 Is Ridgewater College open?

 At this time, our campuses are open to current and prospective students.
 We are not open to the public.
-Our spaces are not available to be leased for public events, with the exception of Red Cross Blood Drives.
+Our spaces are not available to be leased for public events.
 Our campuses are open for in-person tours.
 To learn more about scheduling a campus tour, visit ridgewater.edu/visit.

 Please note, not all areas of campus are open or available for use by students, faculty, and/or staff.
-Visit our Fall Semester 2020 page for more information on which areas of campus are or are not open.
+Visit our Spring Semester 2021 page for more information on which areas of campus are or are not open.

-Beginning August 10, 2020, all students are required to complete the COVID-19 Screening survey at www.ridgewater.edu/screen each day they are on campus, prior to or upon entering any Ridgewater College building; employees must complete the screening survey every day, within 15 minutes after arrival on campus.
+All students and employees are required to complete the COVID-19 Screening form at www.ridgewater.edu/screen each day they are on campus, prior to or upon entering any Ridgewater College building; employees must complete the screening survey every day, within 15 minutes after arrival on campus.
 Visitors who are on campus less than 15 minutes (such as UPS or FED EX delivery drivers) are exempted from the screening requirement.

 The self-screening form can be completed prior to arriving to campus using the link above.
 You can also find the link at under the Logins menu and COVID-19 link on our website homepage.
 At campus entrances, you can scan the posted QR Code from your smartphone or complete the form from an available computer at the entrance.